MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-a-federation-trust-exchange-2013-help.md

 - [Set-FederationTrust](https://technet.microsoft.com/library/dd298034\(v=exchg.150\))

+> [!NOTE]
+> If the tenant is hosted in Office 365 U.S. Government GCC High or DoD environment,  the -MetadataUrl parameter in Set-FederationTrust would be different.
+Please refer to [Set-FederationTrust](https://technet.microsoft.com/library/dd298034\(v=exchg.150\)) for more information.

 ## How do you know this worked?

 The successful completion of the **Sharing-enabled domains** wizard is your first indication that you configured the federation trust as expected.